Louka Ménard Blondin

 I was criticized often for making long essays that were difficult to understand.
 I can tell you that this was absolutely not on purpose.
 I like writing, as can be evidenced by my body of works exceeding the hundreds of thousands of words.
 I just like taking the contents of my mind and putting it in text.
 I don’t care for the complexity of vocabulary, or the actual message being conveyed, or the length of what ends up being.
 I have thoughts and I want to put pen to paper.
 Most didn’t bother reading what I actually wrote and I didn’t really care, because the object was to write, not necessarily to tell people things.
 When I wanted to tell people things, I was concise.
 When I wanted to partake in my hobby, I took my time and wrote as long as my mind allowed.
 I didn’t really give a shit when people told me what I wrote was too long, if you complain about reading then really the post was probably not destined for you anyway.

 I really miss a lot of the people I met on V3rmillion.
 I had a lot of great friends, and I wonder where they are now.
 Sometimes, people come to me and I have completely forgotten them.
 I don’t have a really good memory, my apologies.
-If you knew me and want to talk to me, feel free to contact me over Discord at loukamb or on Telegram.

 Also, I want to shout-out Latte Softworks (in no way related to Synapse Softworks but we take credit for inspiring them to use Softworks in their name) and its figurehead Reggie for hosting the last bastion of intelligence and sanity in the exploiting community, you know, the one that doesn’t want to harm people and are only interested in the fun technical stuff instead.